carolinedanzi/Portfolio/README.md

 7 - Create an implementation of a Hash Table
 ----
-TODO: Provide a link to your compelte 05_Hashing_Lab
+I implemented a Hash Table that uses open addressing with linear probling.
+Here is a link to the code: https://github.com/carolinedanzi/05_Hashing_Lab/blob/master/HashTable.h

 7 - Create an implementation of a Heap
 ----